marcusramberg/blog/content/post/2015-09-30-too-much-scifi-not-enough-mcs.md

 date: "2015-09-30T00:00:00Z"
 published: true
 tags:
   - books
-- scifi
+  - sci-fi
   - desperation
-title: Too much scifi not enough MCs
+title: Too much sci-fi not enough MCs
 ---

 Once again, it's the end of the month, and I did not manage to keep my promise to myself, and write my blog posts earlier than last month.
 So, in order to not lose my bet with @jhthorsen, I will tell you about the last four books I finished.
-It just so happens they are all scifi, and they are all set in the near future, even if their themes are quite different.
+It just so happens they are all sci-fi, and they are all set in the near future, even if their themes are quite different.

 ## Seveneves